 At the age of nineteen I moved to Italy, to learn Italian.
-At a language school in Esquilino, Rome (Istituto Italiano).
+At a language school in Esquilino, Rome.
 This turned out to be one of the best schools I ever went to.
 On the first day we were quizzed on verbs we didn't know and we learned how to use them properly in different real life settings.
-I wanted to become a teacher just like mine.

 I decided to study Italian Language and Culture at Utrecht University (2000).
 The first course on linguistics I was hooked.
 I followed as many courses as I could on this subject and specialized in language development (MA).
 In particular in bilingual development.
 During my research MA and after completing this (2005) I spent a lot of time in Italy (Rome, Siena, Perugia, Terni) and also in Scotland (Edinburgh), where I assisted in research projects within different fields of linguistics.